Credit from Other Institutions

 - WASC-ACACS - Western Association of Schools and Colleges-Accrediting Commission for Senior Colleges and Universities

-Mission College recognizes those institutions that are either fully accredited as published in the Database of Accredited Postsecondary Institutions and Programs maintained by the U.S. Department of Education.
+Mission College recognizes those institutions that are either fully accredited or as listed as a candidate for accreditation as published in the Database of Accredited Postsecondary Institutions and Programs maintained by the U.S. Department of Education.

 Course evaluation for General Education: